What are back charges, and how can you use them to recoup the costs of ill-performed work?

 - and what notice the general needs to give a sub before incurring the costs the sub will be responsible for.

 Once a project begins, the owner and general contractor should carefully document any situation that will trigger the back charges clause of the contract, the notice they've given the subcontractor about the costs they're about to incur, and the final cost of the fix.

 The more clarity involved from the beginning to the end of this process, the more likely a successful outcome will be.
 Having all that evidence to back up your claim may encourage a subcontractor to pay without dispute.
 If a dispute does arise, all your documentation will pay off in proving your case during litigation.

 Feeling anxious about the payment process on your construction jobs?
 Make the payment process seamless for your clients, so you can get paid sooner and move on to the next project.
-It takes about 10 minutes to set up with MazumaGo, but it can yield big results for your business.
 Find out how MazumaGo can help automate payments in your contracting business.